Best daily deals

 The Life Q35 can easily make it through a full week without needing to be charged.

-The battery life on these headphones is really good.
+The battery life on these headphones is exceptional.
 Anker claims the battery lasts 40 hours per charge, but in our battery test with music playback peaking at 75dB(SPL) and ANC on, the headphones lasted 52 hours, 21 minutes.
 The headphones also support fast charging, which Anker says can achieve a 4-hour charge in only 5 minutes.
-In our testing, after only 5 minutes of charging the headphones were up to 20%, enough to power through pretty much a full day of normal use.
+In our testing, after only 5 minutes of charging the headphones were up to 20%, enough to power through a full day of regular use.

 How does the Anker Soundcore Life Q35 sound?